How to Hide Your Location to Stay Safe OnlinePosted on 30th January 2019

 Your IP address is a blessing and a curse at the same time.
 One hand, it’s the basis of Internet communication, it lies at the very core of information transmission.
 The IP address is your unique identifier that allows the websites and services receive your requests and send something back.
 In other words, the Internet would be impossible without IPs.

 On the other hand, an IP can be turned into a powerful censorship and surveillance tool.
-Various government agencies and media service providers use it to limit your access to social media sites, streaming websites and other we services.
+Various and media service providers use it to limit your access to social media sites, streaming websites and other we services.

 How do you think they know where you are when you see that annoying “The video is not available in your country”?
 Alongside with enabling all the Internet communications, your public IP address also allows everyone to see your location.
 Not precise, of course, but usually within a city district.